michaelnordmeyer/jekyll-theme-mnc/README.md

 #### Category navigation links

 For categories to be properly linked, the site needs a `category` folder having separate markdown files for each category.
-E.g. a file called `first.md` in `category` with the following content:
+E.g. for the category "first" a file called `first.md` in `category` with the following content:

 ```yaml
 ---